yieldprotocol/docs-v2/faq.md

 ### Does the Yield Protocol have protocol fees?

 At the moment, no.

 To ensure that the Yield Protocol has a path towards revenue for future development, v2 includes the ability to charge borrowers origination fees.
 At launch, these fees will be disabled.
 The decision to turn on the fees and at what levels are reserved for a future determination by the community.

 ### When Layer2?
-Currently we have no plans to move on to Layer 2 solutions.
-We plan to constantly evaluate how Yield Protocol can find usage on a variety of different platforms.
+We are currently live on Arbitrum!
+Visit us at [app.yieldprotocol.com](https://app.yieldprotocol.com/) to get started.
+We will continue to evaluate other L2's in the future.
+If you'd like us to implement another L2, let us know on [Discord](https://discord.com/channels/752978124614008945)!

 ### When was Yield launched?
 Yield was incubated at [Paradigm](https://www.paradigm.xyz) and the first version went live on 19 Oct 2020.